Professional edition active

 Key Points

-• Erythroderma is the maximum severity of various widely heterogeneous skin conditions.
+• Erythroderma represents the maximum severity of widely heterogeneous skin conditions.

 • Often the underlying cause is not immediately apparent.